 Showering is a fundamental element of self-care.
 Taking a shower can make us feel refreshed, clean and put together – not to mention keep us healthy by removing bacteria from the surface of the skin.

-However, this means that showering can be one of the first things people stop doing when their independence or mental health becomes impaired.
-But how common is it for elderly people to stop showering, and why does this so often happen?
+However, when it comes to old people showering, this can be one of the first things people stop doing when their independence or mental health becomes impaired.
+But how common is it for old people to stop showering, and why does this so often happen?

 How common is it for older people to stop showering?